TandsPM/quizBusters/THEPLAN.md

   * users can see a list of public quizzes
   * users can see a list of public quizzes on the home page

-* ajax the quizzes to remove scrolling
+* ajax the quizzes to remove scrolling (SPA behaviour i guess)
 * account locked edit and delete for quizzes
 * 1000% gotta be a Multi Page App combo thingy